When should I apply TINKture?

 Are there any possible side effects?

-TINKture is made from 100% natural therapeutic grade carrier & essential oils & its main purpose is 'wound healing'.
+TINKture is made from 100% natural plant-based carrier & pure essential oils & its main purpose is 'wound healing'.
 The dilution of the blend is such that people with sensitive skin should be fine to use TINKture.
 During the testing phase, TINKture was used on people with very sensitive skin with no reaction or side effects.

 Please do not confuse a reaction to TINKture with pigment rejection, a reaction to the ink or being too heavy-handed (this may cause unnecessary scabbing / 'sloughing', as would any moisturising product that is used too heavily).
 TINKture needs only a thin layer applied and is safe to use little & often.